Mount Taishan

 Over the course of two thousand years, emperors came to worship on Mount Taishan.
 Some built pavilions, the most heralded being Five Pines, which dates back to the Qin Dynasty (221 to 206 BC).

-Dai Temple at the base of Mount Taishan and Azure Cloud Temple at its peak (see photo) are Mount Taishan's two best known Taoist sites.
+Dai Temple at the base of Mount Taishan and Azure Cloud Temple at its peak (see photo) are Mount Taishan's most famous Taoist sites.

 Climbing Mount Taishan